cea-hpc/modules/doc/source/modulefile.rst

  operation is performed if a *modulefile* from the list is found already loaded.

+ The ``unload`` sub-command unloads one matching *modulefile* for each module specification provided as argument if :mconfig:`auto_handling` or :mconfig:`conflict_unload` configuration options are disabled.
+When both options are enabled, ``unload`` removes all loaded modules matching each module specification.
+When both options are enabled, modules dependent of the unloaded modules are also unloaded.
+Otherwise an error is raised if module to unload has a dependent module loaded.

  The ``unuse`` sub-command accepts the ``--remove-on-unload``, ``--noop-on-unload``, ``--append-on-unload`` and ``--prepend-on-unload`` options to control the behavior to apply when *modulefile* is unloaded.
 See